Don’t Let Your Life Be Destroyed By Secobarbital

 Overdose symptoms may at points resemble alcohol intoxication, as poor coordination, slurred speech and staggering may all be present.
 But don’t be mislead.
 Symptoms can progress to a more severe extent, resulting in coma and/or death.
 Should you even believe there to be a chance that yourself or your loved one is overdosing on secobarbital, contact emergency medical services immediately.

 If you’re concerned that your self-medication or recreational use of secobarbital has reached the levels of addiction, we can help.
 Perhaps you’re witnessing these changes in a loved one.
 In either case, our compassionate staff can help you design a treatment plan today.

 How Does The Treatment Process Begin?

-When you first seek treatment, you’ll undergo an evaluation and assessment to determine the extent of your substance abuse.
+When you first seek treatment, you’ll undergo an evaluation and assessment to determine the extent of your substance use.
 This works to ensure that you receive the highest level of individualized care for your specific circumstances.
-During this time we’ll discuss the nature and extent of your substance abuse, and the ways by which it’s negatively impacted your life.
+During this time we’ll discuss the nature and extent of your substance use, and the ways by which it’s negatively impacted your life.

 We Offer Cutting Edge Dual Diagnosis Care

-Quite often, prescription drug abusers self-treat mental illness.
-And due to its use in treating anxiety, secobarbital is commonly abused this way.
+Quite often, prescription drug users self-treat mental illness.
+And due to its use in treating anxiety, secobarbital is commonly used this way.
 These users need to not only receive care for their addiction but for the underlying anxiety (or other mental health disorder).

 In certain cases, this means beginning another medication for anxiety in place of the secobarbital.
 Behavioral therapies will also help to identify and work through any past or present life circumstances which may be at the root of the anxiety.